Dynosol/Embedded-Bootloader/README.md

 # Secure Firmware Update System

 ## Project Overview
 This project implements a secure bootloader and firmware update system designed to protect embedded systems against various security threats.
 The system includes mechanisms for firmware protection, secure updates, and bootloader verification.
+(This is an old project I'm leaving on my github to save for later---the readme is fully generated based on the codebase)

 ## Repository Structure